 Michael has a diverse, and international, body of work - inclusive of classic and contemporary plays, new work, musical theatre, devised theatre, site specific/immersive theatre, performance art and art installations and events.

 In London he has directed and developed work at Her Majesty’s Theatre in the West End, Arcola Theatre, Westminster Library, Royal Academy of Music, Royal Central School of Speech and Drama, Institute of Contemporary Arts and the British Museum; he was a guest director at the Brighton Festival and the PreGlej Na Gras Festival in Lljubjana, Slovenia.
-In New York he has developed with the New York Theatre Workshop, Drama League, Hook and Eye Theatre, New York Musical Theatre Festival and Gallery Players.
-Regionally, he has directed at the Serenbe Playhouse and Hangar Theatre.
+In New York he has developed with the New York Theatre Workshop, Drama League, Hook and Eye Theatre, New York Musical Theatre Festival, Center at Park Westand Gallery Players.
+Regionally, he has directed at the Serenbe Playhouse.
+Hangar Theatre and Echo Theatre.

-Michael has recently started a new production company, The Muse Collective.
+Michael has started a new production company, The Muse Collective.
 Check it out here.
+He was previously Visiting Professor of Directing at Virginia Tech.